Welcome to the Baran Lab

 Medical image processing involves the application of computer algorithms to obtain quantitative information from computed tomography (CT), magnetic resonance (MR), and positron emission tomography (PET) images.
 This work is driven by three applications: (1) Segmentation of deep tissue abscesses from clinical CT images for PDT treatment planning.
-(2) Processing of MR and PET images for the investigation of Alzheimer’s disease.
-This project aims to identify early imaging biomarkers for Alzheimer’s disease, in order to promote improved diagnosis and patient care.
-Another focus is on airway segmentation in CT images of neonatal lung samples, as part of the LungMap project.
-The goal of this project is to study the development of the bronchiole tree in neonates, and its relation to comorbidities and genetic factors.
+(2) Processing of MR and PET images for the investigation of cognitive aging and fatigue, in order to identify imaging biomarkers and potential therapeutic targets.
+(3) Airway segmentation in CT images of neonatal lung samples, as part of the LungMap project, in order to study the development of the bronchiole tree.
+We are focused on the design and implementation of automated segmentation techniques.

 Undergraduate students are currently working on a number of projects related to these core research areas.
 Interested undergraduate students are invited to contact Dr. Baran regarding future opportunities.
 We are currently seeking highly motivated PhD students to work on development of optical spectroscopy technology and image segmentation algorithms for application in PDT of deep tissue abscesses.